Documenting and protecting genetic diversity

 - Synthetically mimic selected characteristics of natural organisms to eliminate the need to harvest from nature.

 - Collaborated with the USDA and Germany's IPK on a breakthrough that will facilitate new crop breeding programs

 Launched GeneArt® Precision TALs

 As the world’s population continues to grow, we are helping countries produce abundant food by providing tools needed to develop new, high-yield, nutrient-rich crops able to grow in challenging environments.
 Collaboration with the U.S. Department of Agriculture (USDA) and the Leibniz Institute of Plant Genetics and Crop Plant Research in Germany (IPK) led to a true breakthrough that will facilitate crop-breeding programs by conducting a barley DNA genotyping-by-sequencing study on the Ion PGM™ Sequencer.
 Read More

 Introducing GeneArt® Precision TALs

-In 2012, Life Technologies launched GeneArt® Precision TALs, generally referred to as TAL effector proteins (TALE), which allow researchers the ability to edit genomes and control gene activity with unprecedented precision and reliability.
+In 2012, we launched GeneArt® Precision TALs, generally referred to as TAL effector proteins (TALE), which allow researchers the ability to edit genomes and control gene activity with unprecedented precision and reliability.
 The development of TAL effector proteins has been closely watched by synthetic biologists, who are interested in utilizing them in research to develop solutions for better healthcare, agriculture, and energy.
 Read More